 I see this blog as an avenue where I write out my thoughts on Scripture, education, marriage, ministry, parenting, and homemaking in general.
 On top of that, I’m trying to write a simple and accessible Children’s Catechism and Preschool curriculum for parents to use at home with their kids.
 I’m also a big advocate for Classical Christian Education.
 This blog serves as an outlet for all those attempts, and them some.

 What are your biggest dreams and aspirations?

-To develop locally published Reformed children’s resources and Classical Christian homeschool curricula for children.
+My biggest dream and passion project is to develop locally published, confessional Reformed children’s resources and Classical Christian homeschool curricula for children.